AmineAfia/verifiers-ts/README.md

 # verifiers-ts

+> ⚠️ this lib is still WIP, look at the [hangmnan code](https://github.com/AmineAfia/verifiers-ts/tree/main/verifiers-ts/environments/hangman) for a full example and open issues for any questions

 TypeScript implementation of the verifiers framework for building RL environments and evaluations with AI SDK integration.

 ## Overview